yunimoo/elichika/docs/design/types.md

 - Finally, each type should be in its own file.
 The file name is derived from the type name, but we use snake_case for file names.

 ### Request / response types
 Request and response types are also client types and follow the same rules, but they should be put into the `client/request` and `client/response` package instead.
 This is only done to make them easier to see.
-Maybe we can also do something like splitig user type into `client/user`.
+Maybe we can also do something like spliting user type into `client/user`.

 Note that even if a type is only used as a subtype of a request/response type, it should be in client instead of being in `client/request` or being annonymous.